-Shaw: I'm okay with what I'm doing and the question is, is this the only place because this is a dead-end pocket or can I find them in that dead-end and that dead-end and you can see how the water clarity is really getting to be what I like.
+Shaw: I'm okay with what I'm doing, and the question is, is this the only place because this is a dead-end pocket, or can I find them in that dead-end and that dead-end, and you can see how the water clarity is really getting to be what I like.
 It's not clean, but it's not mud.
-We were in mud and here we're getting some clean stuff.
-So what would be cool is get one or two more bites and I'll be happy.
+We were in mud, and here we're getting some clean stuff.
+So what would be cool is to get one or two more bites, and I'll be happy.

 Shaw: You could answer that a thousand ways.